spryker/spryker-docs/docs/scos/user/features/202200.0/configurable-product-feature-overview.md

 When importing configurable products, a developer defines if the configuration is complete for each product.

 If the configuration is complete, on entering the *Product details* page, a customer sees a message that the configuration is complete.
 By default, the message is followed by the first 3 descriptive attributes set in the configurator.
 Under the attributes, there are the **Show** and **Hide** buttons, which allow expanding and collapsing the remaining attributes, respectively.
-In case the configuration is complete, a customer can purchase the product without opening the configurator and selecting parameters.
+In case the configuration is complete, the customer can purchase the product without opening the configurator and selecting parameters.

 ![configurtion-complete-message](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/user/Features/Configurable+Product+feature+overview/configurtion-complete-message.png)

 If the configuration is not complete, on entering the *Product details* page, a customer sees a message that the configuration is not complete.
 To purchase the product, they open the configurator and select a configuration.
-However, they customer adds a product with incomplete configuration to a wishlist.
-In this case, they can finish the configuration from the wishlist.
+However, they can add a product with incomplete configuration to a wishlist.
+In this case, they can finish the configuration from the _Wishlist_ page.

 ![incomplete-configurtion-message](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Configurable+Product/Configurable+Product+feature+overview/incomplete-configurtion-message.png)